rjames86/download_pinboard/README.md

 ## Notes

 **2014-12-23**
-- I don't have a lot of bookmarked (~150) and so I don't know what Pinboard will do if you request a ton of bookmarks for the initial download.
+- I don't have a lot of bookmarks (~150) and so I don't know what Pinboard will do if you request a ton of bookmarks for the initial download.
 If you have a lot of bookmarks and hit any weird errors, please let me know.